My Favourite Tradition – B1/B2 Listening

 Do you have a favourite tradition in your culture?

 In this B1/B2 English listening lesson, you will listen to Leo talking about a British tradition which he really looks forward to.
-Listen to Leo and see how much you can understand!

 After you’ve finished the exercises, read the transcript to check what you heard is correct.